 where $f_l=l/(N\Delta_t)$ are the Fourier frequencies for $l = 0, \ldots, v,$ with $\,v= N/2-1$ when $N$ is even and $v=(N-1)/2$ when $N$ is odd, and $\Delta_f=1/(N\Delta_t)$.
 The periodograms have asymptotic independent exponential distributions with means equal to $TS_j(f_l)$, where $S_j(f_l)$ denotes the continuous two-sided spectral density matrix

-where $\Gamma_j(h)=\left( \gamma_{lm}(h)\right)=\mathbb{E}(Z^j_{t}Z^j_{t+h})$, with $h$ being the lag, is the Fourier transform of the auto-covariance function.
+where $\Gamma_j(h)=\left( \gamma_{lm}(h)\right)=\mathbb{E}(Z^j_{t}Z^j_{t+h})$, with $h$ being the lag, is the auto-covariance function.
 This leads to the widely used Whittle likelihood function~\cite{whittle_curve_1957}, particularly prevalent in gravitational wave research~\cite{christensen_parameter_2022}.
 Under the additional assumptions of segment independence and identical PSDs $S(f_l) = S_j(f_l)$ for $j = 1, \ldots, J$, the blocked Whittle likelihood is obtained as

 where

 denotes the averaged periodogram.